ckan/extensions.ckan.org/extensions/ngsiview.md

 3. Complete the Format field with ngsi9 or ngsi10 and click on add resource.
-This is an important step, and without it the extension won&#8217;t do anything with your resource.
+This is an important step, and without it the extension won’t do anything with your resource.
     ![image3](/ckanext/ngsiview/instructions/img3.png?raw=true)

-4. Finally set the OAuth-token field to required if you are working with Orion ContextBroker at <http://orion.lab.fiware.org:1026>.
+4. Finally set the OAuth-token field to required if you are working with Orion ContextBroker at
+    <a href="http://orion.lab.fiware.org:1026" class="uri">http://orion.lab.fiware.org:1026</a>.
     Additionally you can also manage the
     [tenant](https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy)
     and the [service